Mob Psycho 100: Critical reception

 Anime News Network listed the first season of Mob Psycho 100 among the best anime series of 2016.
 Nick Creamer praised the series' visual style, character story and its concepts of heroism and society also presented in ONE's other work One-Punch Man.
 Lauren Orsini commended the coming-of-age story of Mob and praised the series' animation and music.
 James Beckett of Anime News Network gave the second season an A+, and describes the series as "I don't know how else to put it: Mob Psycho 100 II is about as close to perfect a season of television as I can imagine.
 I am willing to bet that the series will go down as one of the best seasons of anime ever produced, and you owe it to yourself to experience it first-hand.
 A modern masterpiece of animation that needs to be seen to be believed".

+Steve Jones complimented the anime's final episode and said: "While it hurts to say goodbye, it's fitting for Mob Psycho 100 to take a bow with some final flexes of its two strongest muscles: a parting exaltation of simple kindness, and a brilliantly animated display of Reigen getting the everloving crap kicked out of him.
+There aren't many surprises in this finale (maybe one big one, depending on how gullible you are), but I like that.
+This feels like the series going out on its own terms, in an adaptation that has maintained its trailblazing spirit and quality for over six years.
+This is the farewell Mob deserves."
+Kirsten Carey of The Mary Sue deemed the series' ending as "emotional", describing that its last arc added an important new message which made her crying, and it's one that had been building quietly throughout the series.